mendersoftware/mender-docs/02.Architecture/02.Mender-Artifacts/docs.md

 from a build system and deploys this to remote devices.

 In order to ensure a robust update process, Mender needs *additional metadata* alongside the raw bits of the file system.
-Depending on the version of the artifact usesd the metadata might be different but must contain among the others:
+Depending on the version of the Artifact used, the metadata might be different, but must contain:

 * *Name* of the software build, so that software is not redeployed if it is already installed at the device.
 * Device types the software is *compatible* with, so that software is not deployed to incompatible hardware (e.g. CPU architecture, hardware floating point support, peripheral drivers).
 * *Checksum* of the root file system, so that software is not run if it gets corrupted during transit or storage.

-Furthermore, as new use cases and platforms are supported in the future, even more metadata and files are expected to be needed as part of the Mender deployment process.
+Furthermore, as new use cases and platforms are supported in the future, more metadata is expected to be needed as part of the Mender deployment process.
-The file system image itself can not contain this information, so additional logic is required.

 ## The Mender Artifact file format